MohamedSelimMah/MohamedSelimMah/README.md

   <img src="https://github.com/mohamedabusrea/mohamedabusrea/blob/master/profile-img.png" align="right" width="25%"/>

  I'm a software development student at Iteam University in Tunis.
 Who is passionate about creating technology to elevate people and help new small business to find the right path.
-Some technologies I enjoy working with include  Python, C, and SQL.
+Some technologies I enjoy working with include  Java,Python, C, and SQL.